A Unique Tuscan Experience

-- Entry fees for all excursion to wineries and cultural sites.
+- Entry fees for all excursions to wineries and cultural sites.

 - Italian cooking classes at the villa.

-Accommodations: In Florence, you will stay in a very well-situated and comfortable 4-star downtown hotel at walking distance to many of the highlights.
-In the countryside, you will stay at a 14th century villa, which includes beautifully renovated rooms with exceptional views from each.
+Accommodations: In Florence, you will stay in a very well-situated and comfortable downtown hotel within walking distance of many of the city highlights.
+In the countryside, you will stay at a 14th-century villa, which includes beautifully renovated rooms with exceptional views from each.
 All rooms have their own bathroom with modern amenities and a semi-private living area suite (some suites have independent kitchens as well).
 In addition to the bedroom suites, there is also a common living room, kitchen, dining room, and a pool area.

 Excursions: These are very unique experiences organized in collaboration with local wine industry experts and well-established cultural consultants from the Tuscany region.
 While our guests will have plenty of opportunities to explore and learn through these high-touch experiences, we are mindful of their need to relax and absorb the local culture and the space on their own time.
 For this reason, we have included some down time at the villa and in the evenings in Florence, so our guests can relax and explore at their own pace.